Pupil Premium and Disadvantaged Pupils

-The Pupil Premium is allocated to children from low-income families who are known to be eligible for Free School Meals (FSM), children who have been looked after continuously for more than six months and children of service personnel.
+The Pupil Premium Grant is allocated to children from low-income families who are known to be eligible for Free School Meals (FSM), children who have been looked after continuously for more than six months and children of service personnel.
 This includes pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
 Research shows that these pupils underachieve compared to their peers.
-The pupil premium is provided to schools in order to support these pupils in reaching their potential.
+The Pupil Premium Grant is provided to schools in order to support these pupils in reaching their potential.

 The range of ways we support disadvantaged children includes:

-- Targeted teaching – focused feedback and teaching from teachers and teaching assistants
+- Targeted teaching – focused feedback and teaching from teachers and learning support assistants

 - 1:1 support